tnebooks/12th-chemistry/content.en/docs/chemistry-in-everyday-life/_index.md

 **Vulcanization: Cross linking of Rubber:** In the year 1839, Charles Goodyear accidentally dropped a mixture of natural rubber and sulphur onto a hot stove.
 He was surprised to find that the rubber had become strong and elastic.
 This discovery led to the process that Goodyear called vulcanization.

 Natural rubber is mixed with \( 3-5\% \) sulphur and heated at \( 100-150^{\circ}C \) causes cross linking of the cis-1,4-polyisoprene chains through disulphide (-S-S-) bonds.
 The physical properties of rubber can be altered by controlling the amount of sulphur that is used for vulcanization.
-Soft rubber, made with about 1 to \( 3\% \) sulphur is soft and stretchy.
+In sulphur rubber, made with about 1 to \( 3\% \) sulphur is soft and stretchy.
 When 3 to \( 10\% \) sulphur is used the resultant rubber is somewhat harder but flexible.

 **Synthetic rubber:** Polymerisation of certain organic compounds such as buta-1,3-diene or its derivatives gives rubber like polymer with desirable properties like stretching to a greater extent etc. Such polymers are called synthetic rubbers.